circuitandgears1999/5-inch-clock/README.md

 - Durable and lightweight PVC pipe body.
 - Easy-to-follow assembly and Arduino programming.

-## 📂 Repository Contents

-This repository includes everything you need to replicate the project:

-- `Arduino_Code/` - The code files for the Arduino board.
-- `Sevensegment_Design/` - The custom files for the LED segments.
-- `Bill_of_Materials.txt` - A list of all the components used in the project.

 ## 🛠️ Tools & Components

 To build this project, you'll need: